andrescorrada/IntroductionToAlgebraicEvaluation/python/README.md

 Brief guide:
-1. Formal verification of unsupervised evaluations: The NTQR package is working out the logic for verifying unsupervised evaluations - what are the group evaluations that are consistent with how the test takers agree and disagree on multiple-choice exams?
+1. Formal verification of unsupervised evaluations: The NTQR package is working out the logic for verifying unsupervised evaluations - what are the group evaluations that are logically consistent with how the test takers agree and disagree on multiple-choice exams?
 The page "Formal verification of evaluations" explains this further.
 2. A way to stop infinite monitoring chains: Who grades the graders?
 Montioring unsupervised test takers raises the specter of endless graders or monitors.